AkhilGurrapu/Data-Engineering-Toolkit/airflow-on-ec2/README.md

 # Airflow Terraform AWS

-This project provides a simple example of how to deploy an Apache Airflow environment on AWS using Terraform.
+This project provides a simple example of how to deploy an Apache Airflow environment on AWS EC2 instanceusing Terraform.

 ## Prerequisites